dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmRejectConflictingPatientAttribute:

     :ref:`Reject Conflicting Patient Attribute(s) <dcmRejectConflictingPatientAttribute>`",string,"DICOM Tag of Patient Attribute which have to match in received objects with the value in previous received objects with equal Patient ID to be accepted.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmRejectConflictingPatientAttribute)"
     "
     .. _dcmStowRetiredTransferSyntax:

     :ref:`STOW Retired Transfer Syntax <dcmStowRetiredTransferSyntax>`",boolean,"Store received JPEG Full Progression, Non-Hierarchical JPEG images in DICOM images with corresponding (retired) Transfer Syntax UID 1.2.840.10008.1.2.4.55.
 Otherwise set 1.2.840.10008.1.2.4.50 (= JPEG Baseline) or 1.2.840.10008.1.2.4.51 (= JPEG Extended) as Transfer Syntax UID of the stored DICOM image, without transcoding to JPEG Baseline or JPEG Extended, but including the JPEG image as received.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmStowRetiredTransferSyntax)"
     "
     .. _dcmStowExcludeAPPMarkers:

     :ref:`STOW Exclude Application Markers <dcmStowExcludeAPPMarkers>`",boolean,"Indicates if APP markers in JPEG images received in STOW-RS Metadata and Bulkdata requests shall be excluded from the JPEG bit streams encapsulated in created DICOM instances.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmStowExcludeAPPMarkers)"
     "
     .. _dcmFallbackCMoveSCPCallingAET:

     :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
 If absent, the AE Title of the external C-MOVE SCU is used.
+May be overwritten by configured value for particular Archive Network AEs.

     (dcmFallbackCMoveSCPCallingAET)"
     ":doc:`attributeFilter` (s)",object,"Specifies Attributes stored in the database"